bjoern-hempel/js-analysis/README.md

 ## 1. Vectors

-Create vectors and do some calculations with the library `sources/js/vector.js`.
+Create vectors and do some calculations with them.
+It uses the library `sources/js/vector.js`.

 ### 1.1 Some basics